-Antenna Impedance Matching in Altium Designer
+Antenna Impedance Matching Calculator with Altium Designer

 Impedance matching plays a critical role in high speed, high frequency, and wireless PCBs.
 Building a PCB with strong wireless communication capabilities requires impedance matching your antenna to its receiver/transceiver using one of many termination schemes, especially if you opt to print your own antenna on your PCB.
 When you use design software with the best signal simulation and analysis tools, you can easily identify the best termination scheme and components to use for your antenna.
 Only Altium Designer includes the tools you need to design your own antenna and verify that it is impedance matched.

 A PCB design package with the best design and signal integrity tools in a single program.